 At least quarterly, SPP will submit a Project Tracking report to the PCWG detailing all project cost estimate changes that are outside the established project variance bandwidth.

-Withdrawal or Modification of a Notification to Construct

-NTC MODIFICATION
+1.15.2.7 NTC/NTC-C Modification

-It is recognized that from time to time modifications may be necessary to NTC/CNTCs.
-The following sections outline the process to be used and the conditions under which an NTC/CNTC may be modified.
+It is recognized that from time to time modifications may be necessary to NTCs/NTC-Cs.
+The following sections outline the process to be used and the conditions under which an NTC/NTC-C may be modified.

 Process

-In the event that changes occur that could cause an NTC/CNTC for a Project to be modified, SPP may re-study the need for the Project.
-Changes that could cause an NTC/CNTC for a Project to be modified include but are not limited to:
+In the event that changes occur that could cause an NTC/NTC-C for a Project to be modified, SPP may re-study the need for the Project.
+Changes that could cause an NTC/NTC-C for a Project to be modified include but are not limited to:

-NTC/CNTC
+NTC/NTC-C

 Change in scope